Deep Face Recognition: A Survey: Network Architecture and Training Loss

 \subsubsection{Face identification}

-After cosine distance was computed, Cheng et al. \cite{cheng2017know} proposed a heuristic voting strategy at the similarity score level for robust multi-view combination of multiple CNN models and won first place in challege2 of MS-celeb-1M 2017.
-In \cite{Yang2016Joint}, Yang et al. extracted the local adaptive convolution features from the local regions of the face image and used the extended SRC for FR with a single sample per person.
-Guo et al. \cite{Guo2017Face} combined deep features and the SVM classifier to recognize all the classes.
-Based on deep features, Wang et al. \cite{wang2015face} first used product quantization (PQ) \cite{Jegou2011Product} to directly retrieve the top-k most similar faces and re-ranked these faces by combining similarities from deep features and the COTS matcher \cite{Grother2014Face}.
+After cosine distance was computed, Cheng et al. \cite{cheng2017know} proposed a heuristic voting strategy at the similarity score level to combine the results of multiple CNN models and won first place in Challenge 2 of MS-celeb-1M 2017.
+Yang et al. \cite{Yang2016Joint} extracted the local adaptive convolution features from the local regions of the face image and used the extended SRC for FR with a single sample per person.
+Guo et al. \cite{Guo2017Face} combined deep features and the SVM classifier to perform recognition.
+Wang et al. \cite{wang2016face} first used product quantization (PQ) \cite{Jegou2011Product} to directly retrieve the top-k most similar faces and re-ranked these faces by combining similarities from deep features and the COTS matcher \cite{Grother2014Face}.
 In addition, Softmax can be also used in face matching when the identities of training set and test set overlap.
-For example, in challenge2 of MS-celeb-1M , Ding et al. \cite{Ding2018Generative} trained a 21,000-class softmax classifier to directly recognize faces of one-shot classes and normal classes after augmenting feature by a conditional GAN; Guo et al. \cite{guo2017one} trained the softmax classifier combined with underrepresented-classes promotion (UP) loss term to enhance the performance.
+For example, in Challenge 2 of MS-celeb-1M, Ding et al. \cite{Ding2018Generative} trained a 21,000-class softmax classifier to directly recognize faces of one-shot classes and normal classes after augmenting feature by a conditional GAN; Guo et al. \cite{guo2017one} trained the softmax classifier combined with underrepresented-classes promotion (UP) loss term to enhance the performance on one-shot classes.